elizabethdaly/pands-project/README.md

 ### Histograms of variable values <a name="histall"></a>

 I started by asking if the variables for each class are well separated from each other?
 If they are, then it could be possible to predict which species a particular observation belongs to given a variable value.
 I plotted  histograms of each attribute for all three species at the same time using the **Pandas** groupby() and hist() functions.
+Some options used include:
 * species = data.Name.unique() to store the unique values in DataFrame data['Name'] column.
 * .hist() kwargs alpha=0.5 (0.0 transparent through 1.0 opaque) to see overlapping histograms.
 * .hist() parameter Stacked=True so that multiple data are stacked on top of each other.